Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/mailchimp-event-streaming.md

 ---
 title: Mailchimp Event Streaming
-description: Amplitude CDP's Braze streaming integration enables you to forward your Amplitude events and users straight to Mailchimp with just a few clicks.
+description: Amplitude CDP's Mailchimp streaming integration enables you to forward your Amplitude events and users straight to Mailchimp with just a few clicks.
 ---

 Amplitude CDP's Mailchimp streaming integration enables you to forward your Amplitude events and users straight to [Mailchimp](https://www.mailchimp.com/) with just a few clicks.